Monster rat! Conservationist finds giant rat near Rotorua

-A monster rat longer nearly 40cm long has been caught in a trap near Rotorua.
+A monster rat nearly 40cm long has been caught in a trap near Rotorua.

 The beast was found by Rotorua Canopy Tours conservation lead and guide Scott Davis while guiding a group around the area near Mamaku Village last week.

-And to he was stunned was an understatement.
+And to say he was stunned was an understatement.

 "It was definitely the biggest one I've ever seen and the large head indicated it was a young rat, too," Davis said.